gregkh/linux/tools/sched_ext/README.md

 1. `which clang` to make sure you're using a sufficiently new version of clang.

-2. `make mrproper` in the root path of the repository, and rebuild the kernel.
+2. `make fullclean` in the root path of the repository, and rebuild the kernel and schedulers.

+3. Rebuild the kernel, and then your example schedulers.

-3. `make clean` in the example scheduler directory and rebuild the schedulers.
+The schedulers are also cleaned if you invoke `make mrproper` in the root directory of the tree.

 ### Stale kernel build / incomplete vmlinux.h file